Click here for a mobile itinerary that opens up right in your google maps application!

 If you haven’t already eaten breakfast (or if you want a second one, go ahead I won’t judge), head to one of the many cafes for a bite to eat.
 A bit out of the way but well known for their churros con chocolate, a must in Seville, is Bar El Comercio.

 Two other great places located in Los Remedios on Calle Asuncion are Granier and Café Del Valle (located off of Asuncion on Calle Virgen del Valle).
 Granier has exceptional cappuccinos but I would personally recommend the Café Bonbon if you have a sweet tooth.
 Delectable AND desserty.
 For breakfast, try the toast with tomato spread or a muffin.
-Not to ruin the surprise for you but as a further enticement, each muffin has a creamy filled center.
+Each muffin has a creamy filled center.
 Café del Valle is my personal favorite—say hello to the barista, Jesus, for me!
-I loved every cappuccino I ordered there, especially the hazelnut but the real winners are the vanilla chai latte (iced or hot) and chocolate frappuccino.
+Try the vanilla chai latte (iced or hot) and chocolate frappuccino.
 The chocolate frappe comes with thick whipped cream, a sprinkle of candy, and a cookie stick.
 For breakfast, they have toast with various topping but my all time favorite was the chorizo and brie.
-HIGHLY recommend—to the point where I actually skipped my morning classes on occasion JUST to eat this breakfast.

 After breakfast check out the Cathedral, the largest Gothic cathedral in the world.

 After you’ve toured the breathtaking cathedral, head to the Giralda.
 The Giralda is the bell tower located right next to the Cathedral.
 It was the former minaret of the mosque that stood on the site under Muslim rule and was converted into a bell tower after the Reconquista.
 Head to the top of the tower, an easy climb, for beautiful views of the city.